 When trying to demonstrate the ROI of safety, many EHS departments aren’t sure where to begin.
 The main reason is that most have not been consistently measuring EHS performance.
 Some EHS leaders might not even be sure which safety metrics they should be tracking.

 Luckily, the data issue is not an insurmountable obstacle to overcome.
 The reality is that you are already collecting an abundance of data each and every day.
 Whenever a worker completes an inspection, hazard assessment, or any other type of safety activity, that is data that you can harness.
 You just need to start using all of that data to your advantage.

 For many organizations, safety’s return on investment is dependent on knowing how much an injury actually costs.
 Fully understanding all the costs associated with a workplace injury can be difficult.
 While the National Safety Council and the Centers for Disease Control and Prevention have models that attempt to estimate the costs, the different models can vary greatly.
 Additionally, these models only reflect direct costs.
 Direct costs include workers’ compensation, medical expenses, civil liability or litigation costs, and property losses.
 When you add in indirect costs, the price gets even higher.
 Indirect costs include workplace disruptions, loss of productivity, worker replacement, training, increased insurance premiums, and attorney fees.

-Once you start compiling EHS data metrics, you will have the resources at your fingertips to prove the ROI of safety programs, allowing you to secure much-needed support for future initiatives.
+Once you start compiling EHS data metrics, you will have the resources at your fingertips so proving ROI of safety programs allows you to secure much-needed support for future initiatives.

 Challenge 2: Inability to present the case in a language that C-level executives readily understand